-This is important because it is not very professional to see an image on a site that is broken, this can put users off from visiting your site.
-Broken images are an annoyance for the visitor and reflect badly on the content provider.
+This is important because apart from providing an impression that a website is unprofessional, broken images also give an impression that a website is doubious or untrust worthy.
+Broken images are also an annoyance for the visitor and reflect badly on the content provider.
 If a link does not report a status code of 200 and the link to the image is broken and is not responding it will be reported as an error.

 Broken images, like bad links, can cause you to lose clients and customers

 Broken images cause frustration and irritation — if clients and customers are trying to access information they bookmarked, a digital product they purchased, or an article that someone linked to on Twitter, and the links don’t work, their trust in you and your brand will diminish

 Broken images will hurt your conversion rates — after all, if a purchase link doesn’t work, the purchase won’t be made

 If links to a sales page for a new product, program, or service you’re using in your marketing don’t work, not many people will be able to sign up

 Remove the broken image or replace it with a working image.

 This checkpoint looks at links in <img> tags.
 DQM then attempts to access the link and waits for the response code returned by the link.
 DQM then identifies broken links based on the retruned link'sHTTP response code.